 - Go back and return to the previous menu again and toggle iMessage on from the settings.

 If this does not help then you need to sign out from your iMessage and sign in back to your Apple ID.

-There should be a few seconds’ gaps between the sign in and sign out a step so the system is able to accept the command accurately.
+There should be a few seconds’ gaps between the sign-in and sign-out step so the system is able to accept the command accurately.
 This is the time when you can decide to switch to another apple id which you are sure will not cause your problem in the future.